OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ```

-Note: when you use Clutch on iOS 12, please check [Clutch its Github issue 228](https://github.com/KJCracks/Clutch/issues/228 "Getting Clutch to run on iOS 12")
+Note: when you use Clutch on iOS 12, please check [Clutch Github issue 228](https://github.com/KJCracks/Clutch/issues/228 "Getting Clutch to run on iOS 12")

 ###### Using Frida-ios-dump

 Frida-ios-dump requires Frida server running on your jailbroken device.
 It is basically using Frida scripts to dump the decrypted binary from memory onto a file.
 Note: before we get started, please note that the Frida-ios-dump tool is not always compatible with the latest version of Frida.
 Therefore: it might well be that you have to install an older version of Frida on your jailbroken device.
-First, make sure that the configuration in `dump.py` is set to either localhost with port 2222 when using iProxy, or to the actual ip-address and prot of the device from which you want to dump the binary.
+First, make sure that the configuration in `dump.py` is set to either localhost with port 2222 when using iProxy, or to the actual IP address and port of the device from which you want to dump the binary.
 Next, change the username and password to the ones you use.
 Now you can safely use the tool to enumerate the apps installed:

 ```shell
 $ ./dump.py -l